0xBABA/AWS-and-Terraform/Homework4/README.md

 </br> -> Organization was created manualy in TFC UI since i had issues reapplying the plan when it was included in the configuration.
 I am not sure why, but i think it was token related.

 ✅ Create a workspace in terraform cloud
-</br> -> `tfe/main.tf` creates 3 workspaces (network, servers, dbs).
-To have a more concise code I used a map to specify the details per each workspace to be created (`workspace.auto.tfvars`). this proved to be a wrong approach as it makes accessing the workspace data harder and basically made me skip specific state sharing. to mitigate this i should probably create separate files per workspace or use a module to create the workspaces.
+</br> -> created 3 workspaces (network, servers, dbs).

 ✅ Define the variables in your workspace
 </br> -> I tried (very hard) to refrain from coding AWS secrets in this sulution - but didn't succeed (see secrets.auto.tfvars.example).
-I tried creting IAM users per workspace and the plan was to grab their access keys programmatically - but once that worked (and it did), consecutive applies failed.
+I tried creating IAM users per workspace and the plan was to grab their access keys programmatically - but once that worked (and it did), consecutive applies failed.
 This might have been better done with a module.
 Gai found a resource online claiming to use assumeRole for the workspaces - but I couldn't understand how that's done. slack channel also didn't prove very helpful with this.

 ✅ Migrate your state to terraform cloud
 </br> -> done. no issues there.